QubesOS/qubesos.github.io/pages/donate.md

 ### Is my donation tax deductible?

-Donations via credit card or Bitcoin to the Qubes project are not tax deductible.
+Donations via credit card or cryptocurrency to the Qubes OS Project are not tax deductible.
 Donations via [EU Bank Transfer](#how-can-i-donate-via-eu-bank-transfer) should be tax deductible.

 ### How can I donate via EU bank transfer?